Skip to Content

 #ad Need an extra kick of energy?
 Make these No Bake Chocolate Chip Walnut Energy Bites from www.drugstoredivas.net to keep in your freezer and grab when you're hungry!

-Chop the walnuts finely into small pieces, then add them to a bowl along with flaxseed, oats, and chocolate chips.
-Give them a quick stir.
+Add the chopped walnuts to a large bowl along with the flaxseed, oats, and chocolate chips.

 #ad Need an extra kick of energy?
 Make these No Bake Chocolate Chip Walnut Energy Bites from www.drugstoredivas.net to keep in your freezer and grab when you're hungry!

-Add the peanut butter, honey, and vanilla.
+Add the peanut butter, honey, and vanilla to the bowl.
 Stir until combined.

 #ad Need an extra kick of energy?
 Make these No Bake Chocolate Chip Walnut Energy Bites from www.drugstoredivas.net to keep in your freezer and grab when you're hungry!